 Yes, you can own a home on AISH.
-In terms of financial eligibility for AISH, your non-exempt assets can’t come up to over $100,000 when combined.
+In terms of financial eligibility for AISH, your non-exempt assets can’t be worth over $100,000 when combined.
 The home or residence that you own and live in is exempt from that amount.
-However, if you owned a second home or property for recreation, and it is worth over $100,000 when combined with your other non-exempt assets, then you would not be eligible for AISH.
+However, if you owned a second home or property for recreation, and it is worth over $100,000 when combined with your other non-exempt assets, you would not be eligible for AISH.

 To learn more about the financial criteria to be eligible for AISH, click here.

 - At what age does AISH end?